odan/odan.github.io/_posts/2020-12-09-slim4-php-view.md

 [html escaping](https://docs.laminas.dev/laminas-view/helpers/escape/#escapehtml),
 date formatting, generating form elements, or displaying action links.
 The [Asset helper](https://docs.laminas.dev/laminas-view/helpers/asset/) can be used to map asset names to versioned assets.
-This Laminas View component looks very complex, brings a lot of other dependencies, but looks very promising.
+The Laminas-View component looks very complex, brings a lot of other dependencies, but looks very modern and promising.

 ### Conclusion